QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Review of Turaev-Viro TQFT and fusion category

 Notice that a single tetrahedron can be subdivided into 4 tetrahedra.
 The path integral over 4 tetrahedra indeed recovers the result of 1 tetrahedron. i.e.~ \be \begin{Bmatrix} j_1 & p_1 & l_2\\ j_4 & j_5 & h_2 \end{Bmatrix}_{G_k} = \sum_{h_1,j_2,j_3,l_1} \frac{d_{h_1} d_{j_2} d_{j_3} d_{l_1}}{D^2} \begin{Bmatrix} j_1 & p_1 & l_2\\ h_1 & j_2 & j_3 \end{Bmatrix}_{G_k} \begin{Bmatrix} j_1 & j_3 & j_2\\ l_1 & j_5 & h_2 \end{Bmatrix}_{G_k} \begin{Bmatrix} j_3 & p_1 & h_1\\ j_4 & l_1 & h_2 \end{Bmatrix}_{G_k} \begin{Bmatrix} j_2 & h_1 & l_2\\ j_4 & j_5 & l_1 \end{Bmatrix}_{G_k}~. \ee This is depicted in Fig.~\ref{41movefig}.

-The Pentagon relation (\ref{pentagon1}), together with (\ref{41move}), which correspond to the Pachner 3-2 move and the Pachner 4-1 move, are the crucial identities ensuring that $Z(\mathcal{M})$ is independent of triangulation\cite{72d638c2-d595-33bc-a4e6-e007f4e4f5f5, Turaev:1992hq}.
+The Pentagon relation (\ref{pentagon1}) and (\ref{41move}), which correspond to the Pachner 3-2 move and the Pachner 4-1 move respectively, are the crucial identities ensuring that $Z(\mathcal{M})$ is independent of triangulation\cite{72d638c2-d595-33bc-a4e6-e007f4e4f5f5, Turaev:1992hq}.
 This also explains the factor $d_i$ assigned to the gluing of edges.
 In the context of 3D gravity, this re-triangulating invariance is closely related to 3D diffeomorphism invariance.

-To make a further connection of the path integral (\ref{TV2}) with that of two copies of Chern-Simons theory, we make use of the``Chain-Mail'' construction introduced by Roberts in \cite{ROBERTS1995771}.
+To make a further connection of the path integral (\ref{TV2}) with that of two copies of Chern-Simons theory, we make use of the ``Chain-Mail'' construction introduced by Roberts in \cite{ROBERTS1995771}.

 Consider a very special linear combination of the Wilson loops $\omega$ given by \cite{ROBERTS1995771}\footnote{This collection of Wilson loops is often denoted as $\Omega$ in literature.
 However, since $\Omega$ is already used in this paper to represent the state corresponding to the physical boundary conditions, we instead denote this loop operator by $\omega$.}: \be \omega(C) = \mathcal{N} \sum_j^{k/2} d_j W^j(C)~. \ee